 - Finally, a reusable product to replace the disposable Soft Cup!
 We’ve been waiting for this for years and we’re happy to see Intimina has done it

 - Can work well for people who find that traditional menstrual cups don’t work for whatever reason.
-The Ziggy Cup works very differently, and sits right under the cervix, instead of low in the vaginal canal.
+It works very differently, and sits right under the cervix, instead of low in the vaginal canal.

 - The capacity of 76 ml is astounding!
 Consider it if you have a very heavy period.

 Sounds like exactly what you need?
-You can check out the Intimina Ziggy Cup for yourself here
+You can check it out for yourself here

 - Some initial negative reviews over on Amazon.
 It’s a very new product so this is to be expected.